 Turn the chicken over and coat it with the barbecue sauce.

 Cover the grill and let them cook for 15-20 minutes.

 Repeat this process and cook for another 10-30 minutes.

 The timing varies depending on how cold your chicken initially was, your grill set-up, and the size of your chicken thighs.
 Small pieces may be done faster than larger ones, so keep a low grill temperature to ensure the chicken cooks slowly throughout.

-If you like, finish the chicken with a nice sear, skin side down, on the hot side of the grill.
-Do this for 1-2 minutes until blackened slightly or crispy.
+Finish the chicken by searing, skin side down, on the hot side of the grill until blackened slightly or crispy, about 1-2 minutes.

-Use a clean brush to coat the cooked chicken thighs with more barbecue sauce of your choice.
-Serve and let the party begin!
+Use a clean brush to coat the cooked chicken thighs with more of the barbecue sauce.